 MALS capstone projects need to be approved by both the faculty adviser and the Executive Officer.

-Once approved, the department will certify that the student has completed all of the requirements for graduation.
 The student will graduate at the degree date following their submission (Fall, Winter or Spring).

 The form can be downloaded here.

 A thesis may be deposited anytime; deadlines below:

 ||Library Deposit Required By*

 ||Submit Adviser-Approved Final Project to MALS Executive Officer By

 *Please note that these Library Deposit dates are approximate.
 For current Library Deposit Deadlines, visit the Library’s Dissertations & Theses page.

 For more information on depositing your thesis, see the Dissertations & Theses deposit guide, including guidelines for capstone deposition.

 Maintenance of Matriculation